Get a Library Card

 - Once you receive your library card number via email, you can start checking out items.
 Physical cards can also be picked up through curbside service.
 Please call your library ahead of time to ensure your card is available for pickup.

-Applying for a Library Card in Person
+How to Apply for a Library Card in Person

 If you cannot register online, you can pick up an application for a library card through curbside pickup service or at any Chattanooga Public Library branch location when we reopen to the public.
 When you turn in your completed application make sure to include your photo ID and proof of current residence.
 Feel free to contact us with any questions.